openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/compressing-models-during-training/quantization-aware-training-pytorch.rst

 The quantized model can be deployed with OpenVINO in the same way as the baseline model.
 No extra steps or options are required in this case.
 For more details, see the corresponding :doc:`documentation <../../running-inference>`.

-Example
+Examples
 ####################

-* `Quantizing PyTorch model with NNCF <https://github.com/openvinotoolkit/openvino_notebooks/tree/latest/notebooks/pytorch-quantization-aware-training>`__
+* `Post-Training Quantization of MobileNet v2 PyTorch Model <https://github.com/openvinotoolkit/nncf/blob/develop/examples/post_training_quantization/torch/mobilenet_v2>`__
+* `Post-Training Quantization of SSD PyTorch Model <https://github.com/openvinotoolkit/nncf/blob/develop/examples/post_training_quantization/torch/ssd300_vgg16>`__